 Chewing can cause movement of the cracked pieces of your tooth, and the pulp within the tooth becomes irritated.
 At the same time, when biting pressure is released, the crack can close quickly, resulting in sharp pain.
 Eventually, the pulp will become damaged and tooth will consistently hurt, even when you are not chewing.
 It is possible that cracks can lead to infection of the pulp tissue, which can spread to the bone and gum surrounding the problematic tooth.

-Drs.
-Yeh and Cho can examine your cracked teeth and determine the best treatment to relieve pain.
+Dr. Yeh can examine your cracked teeth and determine the best treatment to relieve pain.

 These are tiny cracks that only affect the outer enamel of the tooth.
 These cracks are more common in adults.
 These types of cracks are superficial and are usually of no concern.